top-gun/Tesla-PV-charging/README.md

 This approach works well for me - I have run my Tesla for 1,500km, and this was all done with energy from my roof. :)

+## How does it do that?

+It monitors the PV output from the roof and the current state of the house battery.
+There are three main stages in the daily charging cycle:

+- When the house battery is below 40%, charging the house battery has full priority.
+No charging of the car is done, except when the PV output is very high and the house battery can't take all the power.
+- When the house battery is between 40% and 75%, 80% of the unused PV power is used to charge the car, the rest is taken by the house battery.
+Since the house battery is just a fraction of the car battery, that quota is generally enough to fill the house battery over the day.
+- When the house battery is charged beyond 90%, the car gets the full surplus.
+Since we round off to the next lower ampere setting, some power will still go into the house battery.
+- Hysteresis: For the transition between the three stages, a hysteresis of 3-5% is built into each formula to make sure don't continually jump up and down with every cloud on the sky.
+This is where the house battery comes very handy: We can afford to smooth the current a bit by using the household battery as a buffer.
+- Charge with 0A: This is something the "smart wallboxes" can't do.
+When the PV output goes down due to clouds, we tell the car to charge at 0A, but keep the connection alive.
+We don't want the car to open and close the big relais every few minutes when the weather is shaky.
+This reduces wear on the car charger.

 ## Prerequisites:

 You should own a photovoltaic system with enough power to charge your car, with a reasonably sized battery.
 My system has 8.5kW peak power and a 10kWh battery.
 You can go lower on the PV power, but it will take longer to charge your car, obviously.
 The size of the battery is not really important.
 It will just work as a buffer and even a small 3kWh unit should be just fine.
 My system is made by Huawei, a Sun2000-10-KTL-M1 with their matching smart-meter and their matching Luna2000 battery.
 Since I don't use any proprietary functions, it is easy to adapt.
 I use standard numbers like inverter input power, battery SOC and so on that any standard PV system will provide.